 Post-Traumatic Stress Disorder

 Have you sustained any of these injuries, or other injuries, from an automobile accident in Southern Nevada?
-If so, you should contact a personal injury attorney today.
+If so, you should contact a car accident injury attorney today.
 Here at Ed Bernstein & Associates, we can help you with your personal injury case.
-Give us a call today to schedule a free consultation to sit down and discuss your auto accident and the injuries you’ve suffered.
+Give us a call or contact our office today to schedule a free consultation to sit down and discuss your auto accident and the injuries you’ve suffered.